Special education students come together to design NDP 2018 funpacks

 SINGAPORE: This year’s National Day Parade (NDP) funpacks will for the first time feature designs by students from special education schools.

-Thirty-eight students from 18 schools used their artistic talents to create designs for the funpacks, which comes in the form of tote bags this year.
+Thirty-eight students from 18 schools used their artistic talents to create designs for the funpacks, which come in the form of tote bags this year.

 The artworks, featuring imagery such as the Singapore skyline and ordinary Singaporeans, are expressions of what Singapore means to the students and their hopes for the country as it celebrates its 53rd birthday.